 Most potential thieves, however, are just desperate individuals committing crimes of opportunity.
 They don’t want to be caught, don’t want their reputation tarnished in their community, and don’t want a physical confrontation.
 They might not be totally confident in their ability to pull off the job, nor their desire to do so.

-With this in mind, make your bike hard to ride away quickly and quietly and you’ll discourage most attempts.
+With this in mind, make your bike hard to ride away quickly and you’ll discourage most attempts.
 You don’t necessarily need an impenetrable lock; you just need some of the following clever tricks.

 Theft Prevention Tricks